-Why do certain cultural productions survive until today while other were lost ?
-LostMa aims at understanding how human cultures are constituted and evolve, through the question of the transmission of written artefacts.
-It focuses mainly on medieval chivalric literature in Europe, and blends complexity science, artificial intelligence and philological expertise.
+Why have some cultural productions survived to this day while others have been lost?
+LostMa aims to understand how human cultures are formed and evolve, through the transmission of written artefacts.
+The project focuses primarily on European medieval chivalric literature and combines complexity science, artificial intelligence, and philological expertise.

 Presentation

-LostMa aims at understanding how human cultures are constituted and evolve, through the question of the transmission of written cultural artefacts.
-It strives to establish in what measure the transmission (and subsequent preservation or loss) of written artefacts, texts and ideas deviates from pure chance, and, if it deviates, by how much and why it does.
-It will do so by analysing the way that texts in manuscript form were copied, transformed or destroyed, in a similar way to the evolution of living organisms or of language variants, through process of innovation/mutation, fixation or extinction.
+LostMa aims to understand how human cultures are formed and evolve, through the transmission of written artefacts.
+This project seeks to establish to what degree the transmission (and subsequent preservation or loss) of written artefacts, texts and ideas deviates from chance, and if so, why.
+To this end, LostMa will analyse how manuscript texts have been copied, transformed, or destroyed, following the example of the evolution of living organisms or linguistic variants, through processes of innovation/mutation, fixation or extinction.

-If this notion may seem provocative to humanities researchers, evolutionary biologists have long discovered the role of random drift in the survival or extinction of genetic traits and species.
+While this notion may seem provocative to researchers in the human sciences, evolutionary biologists have long since discovered the role of random drift in the survival or extinction of genetic traits and species.

-To investigate this question, this project will attempt a paradigm-shift in philological methods, by combining artificial intelligence, complexity science and philological expertise.
-Stochastic birth-and-death processes and computer multi-agent simulations will be used to emulate the process of textual transmission.
+To investigate this question, the project will attempt a paradigm shift in philological methods, combining artificial intelligence, complexity science, and philological expertise.
+Stochastic birth and death processes and multi-agent computer simulations will be used to simulate the text transmission process.

-A case study will be taken, regarding chivalric literature in European context.
-Supported by deep learning methods, large-scale data collection will be made on a corpus of 4000 documents in Romance, Germanic and Celtic languages, with a full-text zoom on approx. 1000 Old French manuscripts.
-Data will provide observable values to be compared to simulation results, in order to measure deviations from chance, make inferences on non observable values such as loss/survival rates of works and manuscripts, and understand the dynamics at work behind the transmission of texts.
+The case study will focus on chivalric literature in the European context.
+Deep learning methods will support large-scale data collection on a corpus of 4,000 documents in Romance, Germanic, and Celtic languages, focusing on the full text of around 1,000 Old French manuscripts.
+The data will provide observable values to compare with simulation results, measuring deviations from chance, making inferences about unobservable values such as loss/survival rates of works and manuscripts, and understanding the dynamics at work behind the transmission of texts.

 Funding